 Me, Sangavi, Arthi and three of her friends set out to Dhyanalinga in a car and a bike.
 The route to this place was really lovely with green trees/vegetation on both sides.
-We reached the place in mid noon with scorching sun above our head.
-This place has to maintained in complete silence.
+We reached the place in mid-noon with the scorching sun above our head.
+This place has to be maintained in complete silence.
 So they collected the cameras, cell phones other items in the entrance itself.
 It’s free.
-I have used the pictures I got from Internet on this blog to give you a visual experience.
+I have used the pictures I got from the Internet on this blog to give you a visual experience.

 You are welcomed and greeted by the volunteers.
 If you are the first time visitor to Dhyanalinga, you will be shown a small documentary movie about Dhyanalinga.
-I would suggest you to watch it.
+I would suggest you watch it.

 Next is to have a dip in the holy pond to energize yourself and to dissipate the heat.
 You need to shower yourself before getting into the pond.
-They will provide you with saffron color towel.
-You are suppose to remove all the clothing and wear only this towel.
+They will provide you with a saffron color towel.
+You are supposed to remove all the clothing and wear only this towel.
 They charge Rs.
 20 for each person.

 The pond called “Surya Kund” is constructed 30 feet below the ground level.
 The depth of the water is 5 feet.
-This pond has three consecrated Lingams and an artificial water fall.
-You are suppose to walk slowly into the pond, touch the Lingam with both your hands and take a dip in the water.
+This pond has three consecrated Lingams and an artificial waterfall.
+You are supposed to walk slowly into the pond, touch the Lingam with both your hands and take a dip in the water.
 The water is so chill and so clear - I could see the toes, nails on my feet.
 It was as if I am watching through a magnifying glass.
 Once you take the dip - your body is cooled down immediately with the cold water.
 This is a surreal experience.
 I thought this experience is worth the visit to Dhyanalinga.

 This above place is only for Men.
 There is a separate pond called Chandra Kund which is reserved for women visiting Dhyanalinga.

 There are volunteers everywhere to guide you to the places and to answer your questions.
-The old volunteer in front of this temple, explained that this is the feminine form of Lingam.
+The old volunteer in front of this temple explained that this is the feminine form of Lingam.
 You can worship Linga Bhairavi as you would do to other Hindu gods.
 There are requests made to her, in exchange for flowers and poojas.
 A typical Hindu establishment.
 I seriously do not see a need for this temple inside a meditation place.

 We saw a small beautiful artificial pond with Lillies and Goldfishes, on the way to Dhyanalinga and spent some time walking around the pond, watching the flowers and fishes.
 It was good.
 A big 15 foot Nandhi interrupted us on Dhyanalinga’s entrance.
 Its made up of a metal alloy, filled with herbs inside, consecrated by a ceremony.
 It was painted in pitch black color and looks majestic than the Charging Bull in front of Newyork Stock Exchange.
 We were not allowed to touch or climb the Nandhi.

-We saw Sarva Tharma Sthamba, just before the entrance, signifying singularity or union of all religions.
+We saw Sarva Dharma Sthamba, just before the entrance, signifying singularity or union of all religions.
 This stone has the inscriptions of symbols of Hinduism, Islam, Christianity, Jainism, Taoism, Zoroastrianism, Judaism, Buddhism, and Shinto welcoming people from all religious beliefs.
 I am not sure how many people actually notice this Sthamba.
 I did not see a single person looking or checking this out.
-May be this should be placed in a more strategical place or should be made more attractive - to convey the message.
+Maybe this should be placed in a more strategical place or should be made more attractive - to convey the message.

 “Just sitting silently for a few minutes within the sphere of Dhyanalinga is enough to make even those unaware of meditation experience a state of deep meditativeness.” - Sadhguru

-I occupied one of enclosures and started to meditate.
+I occupied one of the enclosures and started to meditate.
 I expected some sort of energy to flow through me or a sudden relaxation or calmness in the body and mind, as it happened to many others.
 But nothing happened.
 I actually slept.
 I woke up when I heard the sound of people walking out for the next batch.
 That was a big disappointment for me.
 I came to Dhyanalinga with an open mind to experience it.
 The above statement by Sadhguru is not true in all cases.
 But, I heard from my close friend that he felt the energy (he never lies for anything in life).
-So, I can conclude that the above statement may be true for few people (may be religious?).
-Objective failed, but the experiment was success.
+So, I can conclude that the above statement may be true for a few people (maybe religious?).
+Objective failed, but the experiment was a success.
 I enjoyed the trip to Dhyanalinga.